tacticlink/cheapdigital/dev/desktop.md

 First check up your requiment,

-- You need a mornitor and a cable betwwen Pi board and monitor.
+- You need a mornitor and a cable betwwen Pi board and the monitor.

 - Your Power Supply should meet the Pi specifcation, Pi offcial documents recommand an USB Power Supply > 2.5A.
 See https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md